Nicosia: South of the Green Line

 To the east of Ledra Street, Faneromeni Square was the centre of Nicosia before 1974.
-It hosts a number of historical buildings and monuments including Faneromeni Church, Faneromeni School, Faneromeni Library and the Marble Mausoleum.
-Faneromeni Church, is a church built in 1872 in the stead of another church located at the same site, constructed with the remains of La Cava castle and a convent.
-There rest the archbishop and the other bishops who were executed by the Ottomans in the Saray Square during the 1821 revolt.
-The Palace of the Archbishop can be found at Archbishop Kyprianos Square.
-Although it seems very old, it is a wonderful imitation of typical Venetian style, built in 1956.
-Next to the palace is the late Gothic St. John's Cathedral (1665) with picturesque frescos.
-The square leads to Onasagorou Street, another busy shopping street in the historical centre.
+It is home to several historical buildings and monuments including Faneromeni Church, Faneromeni School, Faneromeni Library and the Mausoleum of Cypriot National Martyrs.
+Faneromeni Church is a church built in 1872 on the site of another church located at the same site, constructed with the stone from La Cava Castle and a former convent.
+In the church courtyard stands the Mausoleum of Cypriot National Martyrs which contains the remains of Archbishop Kyprianos and the other bishops who were executed by the Ottomans, in Saray Square, during the 1821 revolt.
+Faneromeni Square leads to Onasagorou Street, another busy shopping street in the historic centre.

+The Archbishop's Palace is located on Archbishop Kyprianos Square.
+Although it appears older, the present building was constructed in 1956 in the Venetian Revival style.
+Adjacent to the palace is the late Gothic St. John's Cathedral (1665) which is renowned for its frescoes.

-The walls surrounding the old city have three gates.
-In The Kyrenia Gate which was responsible to the transport to the north, and especially Kyrenia, the Famagusta Gate which was responsible for the transport from Famagusta, Larnaca and Limassol and Karpasia, and the Paphos Gate for transport to the west and especially Paphos.
-All three gates are well-preserved, with Famagusta gate functioning as a venue for art exhibitions and concerts.
-The historic centre is clearly present inside the walls, but the modern city has grown beyond.
+The walls surrounding the old city have three gates: The Kyrenia Gate which provided access to the north, and particularly to Kyrenia; the Famagusta Gate which served the routes to and from Famagusta, Larnaca, Limassol and Karpasia; and the Paphos Gate which provided access to the west, particularly to Paphos.
+All three gates are well-preserved, with the Famagusta Gate now serves as a venue for art exhibitions and concerts.
+The historic centre lies within the walls, but the modern city has grown beyond them.

-Presently, the main square of the city is Eleftheria (Freedom) Square, with the city hall, the post office and the library.
-The square, which has been redesigned by Zaha Hadid Architects and was delivered to the public in 2021, connects the old city with the new city where one can find the main shopping streets such as the prestigious Stasikratous Street, Themistokli Dervi Avenue and Makariou Avenue.
+Presently, the main square of the city is Eleftheria Square, with the old city hall, the post office and the library.
+The square, which has been redesigned by Zaha Hadid Architects and was delivered to the public in 2021, connects the old city with the new city where one can find the main shopping streets such as Stasikratous Street, Themistokli Dervi Avenue and Makariou Avenue.